 Informally, profiles are a subset of rules of the C++ core guidelines for specific concerns such as type safety, bounds safety, and lifetime safety.
 Thanks to the guideline support library, they can be checked

 Today, I conclude my story to your myths about C++.
 These myths are around function parameters, the initialisation of class members, and pointer versus references.

 I was very curious about your C++ myths.
 In particular, my German readers were quite active.
 I got a few E-Mails and observed a vivid discussion on Heise Developer.

 Demystifying non-rules and myths in C++ is a laborious but absolutely necessary job.
 The goal is simple: use the powerful tool C++ appropriately.

-Of course, you already know many non-rules and myths to C++.
-Non-rules and myths which we have to argument against when we use modern C++.
-The supporting section of the C++ core guidelines addresses the most resistant once but also provides alternatives.
+Of course, you already know many non-rules and myths about C++.
+Non-rules and myths which we have to argue against when we use modern C++.
+The supporting section of the C++ core guidelines addresses the most resistant ones but also provides alternatives.

 Kubik-Rubik Joomla!
 Extensions